 During 2017, we launched a business development campaign.
 We believe that interim results from our ongoing Phase I/II study will help validate our technology platform and qualify our technology for out licensing to companies interested in improving their manufacturing process of adult stem-cell based products.
 In May 2018, we incorporated a US subsidiary and hired Andrew Sabatier as its Chief Business Officer to lead the business development activities from the US.
-We are actively seeking to enter into licenses on a non-exclusive basis to various stem cells based companies.
+In order to reduce expenses, we terminated Mr. Sabatier's employment and did not replace him.
+However, we remain interested in l licensing arrangements on a non-exclusive basis to various stem cells based companies.